-- What to teach? (answer new digital competencies and skills); - Why to teach? (answer to modernise content); - How to teach? (answer effectively use of digital technology); - Where to teach? (answer in a new space, a new augmented reality); - Who should teach? (answer teachers-coaches, mentors, teachers-practitioners in digital entrepreneurship); - What is the result? (answer high value of the graduates in the labor market, specialists with high quality competencies and skills in digital entrepreneurship).
+- What to teach? (answer new digital competencies and skills); - Why to teach? (answer to modernise content); - How to teach? (answer effective use of digital technology); - Where to teach? (answer in a new space, a new augmented reality); - Who should teach? (answer teachers-coaches, mentors, teachers-practitioners in digital entrepreneurship); - What is the result? (answer high value of the graduate in the labor market, a specialist with high quality competencies and skills in digital entrepreneurship).